chfw/pc2shape/README.md

 # DISCLAIMER

-## NO GUARANTEE GRANTED.
-I DID NOT PROMISE TO SOLVE ANY OF YOUR PROBLEMS BY THIS SHARING ALTHOUGH I HOPE IT HELPS YOU IN ANY WAY.
+*NO GUARANTEE GRANTED.
+I DID NOT PROMISE TO SOLVE ANY OF YOUR PROBLEMS BY THIS SHARING ALTHOUGH I HOPE IT HELPS YOU IN ANY WAY.*

 # Intallation

 1. install shapelib

+shapelib was included for quick start only.
+If you happen to view this repository in distant future, say 2018, you are on your own.
+Please refer to later section for clues.

 ```
  tar xzvf shapelib-1.3.0.tgz